MaterializeInc/materialize/doc/developer/design/20240117_decoupled_storage_controller.md

 For both of these use cases, the `StorageController` can be given access to a `CollectionsController`, and acquire read holds same as everyone else (same as compute and the adapter).
-Upper updates would no longer have to flow through a special channel, the `CollectionsController` would be keeping uppers/sinces up to date same as for other collections: through persist pubsub.
+Upper updates will no longer have to flow through a special channel, the `CollectionsController` will be keeping uppers/sinces up to date same as for other collections: through persist pubsub.

 ## StorageController (the per-cluster part)